Translation and Localization Resources | SimulTrans

 • Correct: https://www.simultrans.com/de/website-uebersetzung

 These steps are needed only once.
-When you have the HubSpot platform connected with SimulTrans Translation Management Software, we can initiate translations whenever pages are updated, on a weekly or other regular (or sporadic) basis, or wait until you tell us it's time for an update.
+When you have the HubSpot site connected with SimulTrans, we can initiate translations whenever pages are updated, on a weekly or other regular (or sporadic) basis, or wait until you tell us it's time for an update.

 Download our HubSpot Case Study and read more about key learnings from our experience translating SimulTrans' HubSpot website.